 On grading, your proposal is weighted 20%, the first draft is weighted 40%, and the final paper is weighted 40%.
 Bonus points will be added to your final weighted average before grades are assigned.
 Attending at least 7 seminars is required.
 Attendance will be taken each week.
 According to university-wide policies for W courses, you cannot pass this course unless you receive a passing grade for its writing components.

 The key for success for this course (STAT 3494W) is to talk to your grader or me as soon as possible to discuss a topic of your interests for your writing project, and discuss with your grader or me about your writings (could be several times) to ask suggestions for improvement.
+Please send your writing, which could be preliminary, to us at least one day before your online office hour so we could be better prepared to help you during the office hours.

 In summary: there are three deadlines: 3/1 (Proposal), 4/5 (First draft), and 5/7 (Final paper).
 Late submissions are allowed only in exceptional circumstances with penalty.
 The rubrics for grading are given in the file “How to write a proposal and paper” in your class presentation folder in HuskyCT.